String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 \subsection{Consequences: Compatibility vs.~Ruling Out}

-In this section, we consider explicit examples of 4-point amplitudes compatible with linearized maximal SUSY at 4 points and subject them to the 6-point factorization and maximal SUSY constraints \reef{eq:nonlinear_constraints_akq}.
+In this section, we consider explicit examples of 4-point amplitudes that are compatible with linearized maximal SUSY at 4 points and test if they are compatible with the nonlinear constraints \reef{eq:nonlinear_constraints_akq}.
 As discussed in Section~\ref{sec:SYM_3_4pt_amps}, the 4-point $\mathcal{N}=4$ SUSY Ward identities allow any amplitude of the form \be A_4[--++] = \<12\>^2 [34]^2 F(s,u)\,, ~~~\text{with}~~~F(u,s) = F(s,u). \ee For examples where the low-energy expansion of $F(s,u)$ reproduces the Parke–Taylor amplitude at leading order and otherwise only has local terms, we test if the Wilson coefficients obey the nonlinear constraints \reef{eq:nonlinear_constraints_akq}.
-This way, we assess whether there exists for these amplitudes an underlying EFT compatible with the joint constraints of 6-point tree-level factorization and maximal SUSY.
+This way, we assess whether there exists for these amplitudes an underlying EFT compatible with the joint constraints of 6-point tree-factorization, maximal SUSY, and the parity condition \reef{Z1isbarZ1cond}.